Loloxon/Enroll-PZO/README.md

 ### Schedule

 Each group belongs to a class[^class][^group_class] (e.g. `Constraint Programming: Lab`) with a specified duration[^class_duration] in a well defined time unit[^time].
 We also have to know which day[^group_day] and at what hour[^group_start] the groups start their activities.
 This way we can guarantee that student doesn't attend two different groups at the same time.
-We shouldn't forget about the space restrictions, each class has an upper limit for the number of students in the single group[^group_size].
+We shouldn't forget about the space restrictions, each class has an upper limit for the number of students in the single group[^class_size].

 Other important factor is that we have to know in what building[^location][^group_location] the group occupies the classroom, so later we can calculate the time required to move between the groups[^travel_duration].
 We have to guarantee that student is able to transport between the buildings.
 There is defined hard limit for being late[^being_late_treshold] and it should never be breached.